John of Brienne: Election

-The Latin Emperor of Constantinople, Robert I, died in January 1228.
+The Latin emperor of Constantinople, Robert I, died in January 1228.
 His brother Baldwin II succeeded him, but a regent was needed to rule the Latin Empire since Baldwin was ten years old.
 Ivan Asen II of Bulgaria was willing to accept the regency, but the barons of the Latin Empire suspected that he wanted to unite the Latin Empire with Bulgaria.
 They offered the imperial crown instead to John, an ally of the Holy See.

-After months of negotiation, John and the envoys from the Latin Empire signed a treaty in Perugia which was confirmed by Pope Gregory on 9 April 1229.
+After months of negotiation, John and the envoys from the Latin Empire signed a treaty in Perugia which Gregory IX confirmed on 9 April 1229.
 John was elected emperor of the Latin Empire for life as senior co-ruler with Baldwin II, who married John's daughter Marie.
 The treaty also prescribed that although Baldwin would rule the Latin lands in Asia Minor when he was 20 years old, he would become sole emperor only after John's death.
-John also stipulated that his sons would inherit Epirus and Macedonia, but the two regions still belonged to Emperor of Thessalonica Theodore Doukas.
+John stipulated that his sons would inherit Epirus and Macedonia, but the two regions still belonged to the emperor of Thessalonica, Theodore Doukas.

 After signing the treaty, John returned to Sulmona.
 According to the contemporary Matthew Paris, he allowed his soldiers to plunder nearby monasteries to obtain money.
 John lifted the siege of Sulmona in early 1229 to join Cardinal Pelagius, who launched a campaign against Capua.
 Frederick II (who had crowned himself king of Jerusalem in the Church of the Holy Sepulchre) returned to Italy, forcing the papal troops to withdraw.

 John went to France to recruit warriors to accompany him to Constantinople.
-Pope Gregory did not proclaim John's expedition to the Latin Empire a crusade, but promised papal privileges granted to crusaders to those who joined him.
+Gregory IX did not proclaim John's expedition to the Latin Empire a crusade but promised papal privileges granted to crusaders to those who joined him.
 During his stay in France, John was again an intermediary between local potentates and signed a peace treaty between Louis IX of France and Hugh X of Lusignan.
 He returned to Italy in late 1230.
-John's envoys signed a treaty with Jacopo Tiepolo, Doge of Venice, who agreed to transport him and his retinue of 500 knights and 5,000 commoners to Constantinople in return for John's confirmation of Venetian possessions and privileges in the Latin Empire.
-Shortly after John left for Constantinople in August, Pope Gregory acknowledged Frederick II's claim to the Kingdom of Jerusalem.
+John's envoys signed a treaty with Jacopo Tiepolo, the doge of Venice, who agreed to transport him and his retinue of 500 knights and 5,000 commoners to Constantinople in return for John's confirmation of Venetian possessions and privileges in the Latin Empire.
+Shortly after John left for Constantinople in August, Gregory IX acknowledged Frederick II's claim to the Kingdom of Jerusalem.